ethereum/EIPs/EIPS/eip-1.md

 Headers that permit lists must separate elements with commas.

 Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).

+### `eip` header

+There are a few paths to receiving an EIP number:

+* The bot may automatically assign a temporary mnemonic while the EIP is still a PR.
+Before the PR is merged, an EIP number may be assigned by the bot.
+* EIP editors can manually assign EIP numbers sequentially.
+* With the approval of half of all governing EIP editors (rounded up), any EIP number can be assigned.
+  * If the EIP fixes an existing Final EIP, only one EIP editor (governing or non-governing) is needed to assign an EIP number.

+If more than one EIP number is assigned, authors may pick any assigned EIP number.
+If the EIP number assignment is subsequently retracted by any governing EIP editor or the editor that assigned the number, the EIP may not use that number anymore.
+The only remaining EIP number cannot be retracted; a new one must be assigned first.

 ### `author` header